 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials due to lack of demonstrated efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Clinical trials of potential products often reveal that it is not practical or feasible to continue development efforts.
 For example, the improvement in survival for all patients enrolled in the Plinabulin plus docetaxel arm of the Phase 2 portion of Study 101 was not statistically significant.
 We decided to proceed with a Phase 3 clinical trial of Plinabulin in combination with docetaxel for advanced NSCLC (DUBLIN-3 (previously referred to as Study 103)) based on a post hoc analysis of a certain subset of patients as amended based upon our discussions with the FDA.
 Based on this previous subset analysis, in DUBLIN-3, we enrolled advanced or metastatic NSCLC patients into this trial who failed at least one previous platinum-based chemotherapy and had measurable lesions.
 Designing the Phase 3 trial in this manner may increase the risk that the results of the trial may not be what we expect.
-If the results of DUBLIN-3 of Plinabulin in combination with docetaxel for advanced NSCLC do not demonstrate statistically significant efficacy with an acceptable safety profile, we would not be able to obtain approval of Plinabulin for that indication.
-In addition, if our Phase 3 trial for the prevention of CIN caused by high-risk chemotherapy (PROTECTIVE-2 (previously referred to as Study 106)) or other trials we conduct fail to meet their primary statistical and clinical endpoints, they will not support NMPA or FDA approval of Plinabulin in one or either of these indications.
+While the results of DUBLIN-3 of Plinabulin in combination with docetaxel for advanced NSCLC demonstrated statistically significant efficacy, there is no assurance that we will be able to obtain approval of Plinabulin for such indication due to a variety of potential reasons, such as the applicability of the study for the U.S. patient population.
+In addition, our Phase 3 or any additional trial for the prevention of CIN caused by high-risk chemotherapy (PROTECTIVE-2 (previously referred to as Study 106)) or other trials we conduct might not support NMPA or FDA approval of Plinabulin in one or either of these indications.
 If this occurs, we would need to replace any of the failed trials with a new trial or trials, which would require significant additional expense, cause substantial delays in commercialization and materially adversely affect our business, financial condition, cash flows and results of operations.